glmck13/UCCX-Simulator/README.md

 2. Place a copy of the BusyBox and TinyWeb executables (links provided above) in this folder
 3. Run: busybox --install
 4. Edit the Path variable in the environment: C:\Simulator;%Path%
-5. Open a CMD window with amdin privilege and run: cscript /H:CScript
+5. Open a CMD window with admin privilege and run: cscript /H:CScript
 6. Copy the contents of the WWW folder in this repository to C:\Simulator
 7. cd C:\Simulator\WWW\cgi-bin, then: mklink /h sim.js wrapper.js
 ## Reboot